 Tim Burton seems to have cashed in on this trend as his films all seem to have an underlying Halloween-y feel.
 What’s more, Burton’s animations are host to some of the best voice talent- with the like of Chris Sarandon providing the American voiceover for the lead character of Jack Skellington in The Nightmare before Christmas.

-Others too seem to have realised that Halloween forms the perfect date for the release of a horror films.
-The American Halloween film series and less gruesome films like the animation Dear Dracula were both released on Halloween, showcasing that Halloween truly has earnt its place amongst well-celebrated festivals.
+Others too seem to have realised that Halloween forms the perfect date for the release of horror films.
+The American Halloween film series and less gruesome films like the animation Dear Dracula were both released on Halloween, showcasing that Halloween truly has earned its place amongst well-celebrated festivals.